utags/utags-advanced-filter/README.md

 - Install counts: hide by total installs and daily installs thresholds.
 - Style isolation via ShadowRoot; unified components (date preset, dropdown).
 - Dark-mode compatibility: the panel and form controls are forced to light scheme for consistent visuals.
+- Debug toggle: a switch next to stats that swaps shown/hidden items to inspect filtered results.

 ## Implemented Features